If you find this read interesting, share it on:

 We expect the markets to remain volatile with limited upside for the broader market in the next year (low double-digits).
 The volatility may continue until the geopolitical risks and the process of normalising liquidity, both globally and locally, is done.
 However, we think that there are enough tailwinds for India’s broader macro – a full opening-up, strong rural economy and the capex cycle – to overcome these challenges.

-Our strategy in this environment is to “follow the earnings''.
+Alchemy Capital in this environment is to “follow the earnings''.
 In a market without any significant broad momentum, earnings growth will be the key driver of stock prices – finding rerating candidates will get increasingly tougher.
 Of course, the sustainability of the earnings growth will also have to be considered – strength of balance sheet and cash flows, longer-term competitive advantage and management quality – but these are qualifying factors rather than stock price drivers by themselves.